aledosa/sticky_notes/README.md

 Pretty much everything you need to install after cloning repository are the technology stack mentioned before, and all aplication runs on root folder `sticky_notes` by typing the command `docker-compose up`.

-To run the app you have to install docker in your computer also and build the images first by typing the command `docker-composeup --build`.
+To run the app you have to install docker in your computer also and build the images first by typing the command `docker-compose up --build`.
 Or if you dont want to do this you can run the entire app by installing Concurrently and editing the sticky_notes_backend package.json like this on the script section:

 `... { "scripts": { "dev": "nodemon app.js", "client": "cd .. && cd sticky_notes_frontend && yarn start", "start": "concurrently \"npm run dev\" \"npm run client\"" }, ...`